agda/agda-categories/README.md

   paper](https://arxiv.org/pdf/1401.7694.pdf).
 - We also add other "redundant" axioms into other definitions so that we achieve a better definitional equality property for definitions with opposites.
+- Use (private) modules instead of local renaming to resolve name clashes that would occur with opening the same module twice, such as when working with two categories, two functors, etc.

 ### Smaller Design decisions
 - Do not make implicit fields that can rarely be inferred (like what had been done in